VinayKumarVangala/DS_EDA/README.md

-# SkillCraft Internship - Data Science Task 01
+# Data Science ~ EDA

-##  Task Description
+##  Description

-Create a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population.
+Creating a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population.

 ##  Solution Overview